ArtmTess/Customer-Segmentation/README.md

 Customer segmentation is dividing customers into groups that reflect the similarities between the customers in each cluster.

 ## Data_Source
-The primary dataset used for this analysis is the "marketing_campaign.csv" file.
+The primary dataset used for this analysis is the "marketing_campaign.csv" and can be downloaded [here] (https://github.com/ArtmTess/Customer-Segmentation/blob/main/marketing_campaign.csv)
 This dataset includes 29 columns, which provide comprehensive details about customer demographics, spending habits, campaign responses, and engagement.

 ## Analysis_Process